ThomasPf-git/docker/README.md

 changelog:

-now u dont need to create volumes or networks beforehand, everything gets spinned up with the docker-compose command should be easier to use now
+now u dont need to create volumes or networks beforehand, everything gets spinned up with the docker-compose command data is still persistent across restarting containers - no worries should be easier to use now

 ---